The SFUO has 12 services that contribute to enriching your student experience.

 Foot Patrol is a student service that provides you with a safe walk or bus ride to your destination.

-We are a fun, student-run service that promotes cultural diversity and acceptance of all cultural, ethnic and racial groups on campus.
+International House is a fun, student-run service that promotes cultural diversity and acceptance of all cultural, ethnic and racial groups on campus.
 It serves international students and anyone interested in going around the world while staying on campus.

 With its dynamic team of volunteers, the Centre provides students with academic, social and personal support through several services.
 If you need support, call our confidential phone line at: 613-562-5604